If there’s one thing you know about search engine optimization (SEO), it’s that content matters.

 Google’s Search Quality Evaluators Guidelines have long served as the gold standard for what “good” online content is.
 They were a bit vague, arguably intentionally, but they helped to clarify some ambiguities and provide solid direction for content creators on the web to get started.

-Over the years, many updates have descended upon Google’s primary search algorithm, changing how it evaluates certain elements and improving its ability to deliver quality results to users who need them.
+Over the years, many updates have descended upon Google’s primary search algorithm, changing how it evaluates certain elements and improving its ability to deliver quality results to intended audience who need them.
 But fundamentally, the outlook for quality content has remained mostly the same.

 In March of 2024, Google released a core update and a spam update that caused ripples in the SEO community.
 Many practitioners were blindsided by this unannounced set of updates, especially because they’ve introduced new content evaluation standards.